Hearing Aid Discounts or Sales

 - There are options in this range from most hearing aid manufacturers.
-There are some hearing aid companies like Siemens and Unitron that specialize in the low end market.
-There are several great options in the $1,100 - $1,300 price range from Siemens that are available.
+There are some hearing aid companies like Siemens and Unitron that specialize in entry level technology.
 This technology comes in the tiny in the canal size as well as larger more powerful options.
 This technology is adequate to amplify most sounds in the speech spectrum and will be good for quiet or non variable listening situations.

 Advanced Technology: $2,600 – $3,000 per ear.

 - This technology is available from every manufacturer and is a very popular option.
 This is because most aids in this range have some form of noise management that will help the hearing aid automatically manage noisier environments.
 This is not to say that it gets rid of noise, but it will make a noisy room much more comfortable.
 There are generally more adjustments available to the audiologist in this range so the fine tuning can be more specific to each individuals listening preferences.
 Some good options in this range are from Oticon, Resound and Phonak.

 Premium Technology: $2,800 – $3,300 per ear.

 - The main difference here is binaural synchronization.
 Wow, that is a confusing term isn’t it.
 It means that the right aid and the left aid work together as a unit, or a complete hearing system.
 The automatic features in the left aid are coordinated with those in the right side for better localization and a more natural listening experience.
 There are many more variables within the software to improve on the fine tuning and make noisy environments more natural.
 This is suitable for people who have a lot of dynamic listening situations like dining rooms or large group environments, or for those people who just want the best most natural sound quality available to them.
 This is NOT a good option if you are only getting a hearing aid in one ear, because you would be paying for features you don’t need.